Users and Groups

 ABC Company Vendor Order Viewer

 Each group has the role and access rights already configured during creation, the role is Vendor and the access rights depend on the type of group.
-For example, for ABC Company Vendor Order Manager the access rights are Orders - Manage.
+For example, for ABC Company Vendor Order Manager the access rights are Manage orders and Read products.

 The specific vendor group access rights are: